I tested an AI (Artificial Intelligence) tool to help me write the previous six blog posts. This one is the final post in that AI Series.

 - Settings are easy to figure out.

-- They have their own app store.
+- They have an app store.

-Overall, it’s a neat AI writing tool!
+Overall, it’s a neat A.I. writing tool!

-If you ever dreamed of living in the future, the future of business, or working with AI, here we are!
+If you ever dreamed of living in the future, the future of business, or working with A.I., here we are!

-The only part we should have remembered was figuring out how to use all the different AI tools and ensuring everyone else did/does the same.
-Nonetheless, the possibilities of using artificial intelligence are vast, if not neverending.
+The only part we should have remembered was figuring out how to use all the different A.I. tools and ensuring everyone else did/does the same.
+Nonetheless, the possibilities of using artificial intelligence are vast, if not never-ending.